k00mi/gitaly/doc/design_ha.md

 How might we make the push wait for Praefect to confirm?
 One way may be to use the Git pre-receive hook.
-Normally, Gitaly uses the pre-receive hook to make an internal API call to check whether the push should be allowed go through.
+Normally, Gitaly uses the pre-receive hook to make an internal API call to check whether the push should be allowed to go through.
 We still need to do that for the primary case, but we can skip this for the secondaries and simply make a separate Gitaly RPC to indicate the current transaction is ready to go: